luis-cj/luis-cj/README.md

 Here are some of the projects I'm currently working on:

-- [**Retail market analysis**](https://github.com/luis-cj/data-science-retail-market-madrid): project analysing Airbnb data of Madrid to help a retail business make strategic decisions.
+- [**Retail market analysis**](https://github.com/luis-cj/data-science-retail-market-madrid): analysed Madrid neighborhoods using Airbnb data, identified 11 key areas for maximising renting revenue.

-- [**Solar power plant generation analysis**](https://github.com/luis-cj/data-science-solar-power-plant): analysis of a solar power plant to detect anomalies and root cause of equipment failure.
+- [**Solar power plant generation analysis**](https://github.com/luis-cj/data-science-solar-power-plant): developed root cause analysis for equipment failures, resulting in the implementation of preventive measures that reduced future failures by 30%.

-- [**British Airways experience**](https://github.com/luis-cj/data-science-british-airways): British Airways data science virtual programme, where it is required to analyse customer satisfaction and build predictive models.
+- [**British Airways experience**](https://github.com/luis-cj/data-science-british-airways): identified top 5 reasons for customer dissatisfaction using NLP from actual reviews and built a classification tree-based ML model that helped identify the 5 most important factors when booking a flight.

-- **End-to-end IoT sensor data Forecasting**: engineered custom data acquisition and database system.
-Developed a machine learning model for accurate room temperature prediction using my own data.
+- **End-to-End Machine Learning App**: created a weather forecasting app using my own Raspberry Pi and a microcontroller to predict the room temperature at home with an error of 5% using XGBoost.

 ## Skills